Can a common arthritis drug ease MPS pain? new trial seeks answers.

 Summary

 This study tests whether adalimumab, a drug used for arthritis, can reduce pain and improve joint movement in people with MPS I, II, or VI.
-It includes 14 children and adults who have significant pain and limited joint motion.
-Participants receive either adalimumab or a placebo for 16 weeks, then all can receive the drug for up to a year.
+It includes children and adults aged 5 and older who have significant pain and limited joint motion.
+Participants receive either adalimumab or a placebo for 16 weeks, then all may receive the drug for up to a year.
+The goal is to see if the drug improves daily life and physical function.

 Disclaimer Read more